 The Ability network is dedicated to leveraging the diverse skills and abilities of employees and carers of individuals with both visible and hidden physical and mental health challenges.

 The Balance network supports the recruitment, development, advancement and engagement of a gender-balanced workforce within HSBC.
+Its work is supported by 65 ‘ambassadors’ – senior employees from across the globe who encourage discussions about gender diversity.

 The Embrace network for ethnicity and race helps us attract, retain and engage a more diverse range of talent, and educates on embracing inclusion to support a more ethnically diverse and multicultural workforce.